 Instructions

-- In a cold cast-iron skillet, add oil and garlic.
-Saute for 2 to 3 minutes until light golden-brown and aromatic.
-Add the onions, celery, carrot, scallion, and green peppers.
-Saute for 10 to 15 minutes until soft, translucent and golden-brown at the edges, stirring occasionally.
+- To a cold cast-iron skillet, add 3 tablespoons extra-virgin olive oil or canola oil and minced garlic.
+Saute for 2 - 3 minutes until light golden-brown and aromatic.
+Add the diced onion, scallion, celery, carrot, and green pepper.
+Saute, stirring occasionally, for 10 - 15 minutes until onions are translucent, and aromatics are soft and golden-brown at the edges.

-- Add the crushed tomatoes, vegetable stock and miso paste.
+- Add 15.5 ounce can of pinto beans, 14 ounce can of crushed fire-roasted tomatoes, 1 cup vegetable stock and 2 teaspoons miso paste.
 Stir to combine.

 Notes

-- Add a pinch of cocoa powder: Unsweetened cocoa powder is a common ingredient added to chili.
+- Too bland?
+If you can barely taste the spices (maybe your spices are old, for example), spices like garlic powder, ground coriander, and ground cumin can help cut the acidity.
+Alternatively, add a teaspoon of cocoa powder: Unsweetened cocoa powder is a common ingredient added to chili.
 It sounds surprising, but it adds more depth and rounds out the flavors of the chili.